hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_key.html.markdown

 The following attributes are exported:

 * `id` - The Key Vault Key ID.
-* `resource_id` - The (Versioned) ID for this Key Vault Key.
+* `resource_id` - The (Versioned) ID for this Key Vault/Manage HSM Key.
 This property points to a specific version of a Key Vault Key, as such using this won't auto-rotate values if used in other Azure Services.
 * `resource_versionless_id` - The Versionless ID of the Key Vault Key.
 This property allows other Azure Services (that support it) to auto-rotate their value when the Key Vault Key is updated.
 * `version` - The current version of the Key Vault Key.
 * `versionless_id` - The Base ID of the Key Vault Key.